OpenHPS/openhps-core/README.md

 or even celestial coordinate, but all objects using an absolute location have the same origin.

 ### DataService
-A data service is a way to keep persistent data between data frames or models.
+A data service is a way to keep data between data frames or different models.
+The implementation can be made to be persistent or temporary.